stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 transformed and reversed, whereas the passive (trajectory) variables remain unchanged.

 ..
-Note:: it should be possisble to only need to specify global
+Note:: it should be possible to only need to specify global
 	  variables (ones with a lifetime beyond the code i.e. passed in via argument, modules etc.) as local variables will inherit being active or passive based on how they are